-DAI is acclaimed for its inventive modus operandi, its generous semi-public program, and the transformative potentiality of its curriculum, developed in long time co-operation with a precise selection of progressive organisations as well as with independent practitioners and researchers at the forefront of artistic inquiry, production and distribution.
+The Dutch Art Institute a.k.a.
+DAI, a.k.a.
+DAI ROAMING ACADEMY, is an itinerant program that fosters a variety of praxes at the intersections of art and theory (both seen as un-disciplines), and invigorates (collective) thinking, researching, voicing, making, roaming, curating, performing, writing and publishing.
+DAI is acclaimed for its inventive modus operandi, its generous semi-public program and the transformative potentiality of its curriculum, developed in long time co-operation with a precise selection of imaginative cultural organisations as well as with independent practitioners and researchers at the forefront of artistic and intellectual inquiry, context, production and distribution.

 Not to be compared to any studio-based program and certainly not to the notorious edu-factories in the capitals of capitalism, DAI offers a small scale program with a highly experimental and agile profile that in many ways exceeds the limits of conventional art education.